NCAS-CMS/cfa-conventions/source/cfa.md

   dimensions.

 `location`

+* For each fragment, identifies the part of the aggregated data for which the fragment provides values.

 * Names the integer-valued variable containing the index ranges of the aggregated dimensions that correspond to each fragment.
 For each